x64x2/mumu/README.md

 ## Intro

-A gambling site with a meme coin :)
+A gambling site with a meme coin and chat room:)

 ## Contributing